 Enter your details into the solar panel calculator to see how your location, roof tilt, and roof direction impacts solar panel production.

-The advantages of installing solar panels include the federal tax credit and state tax credit.
-In addition to these incentives, Arizona receives the most sun in the US.
-This means that less panels are needed in order to completely wipe out your electric bill.
+What's great about going solar in Arizona is that you can take advantage of both the federal and the state tax credits.
+In addition to these incentives, Arizona receives the most sun in the U.S., so you don't need to buy as many panels to wipe out your electricity bill.